AG7GN/images/README-Using_VNC_to_Operate_Remotely.md

 1. Log in with username __Pi__ and whatever you set your Pi password to.  *This is NOT your VNC account password!*.

+### Customization

+1. Screen resolution
+	- You may find that apps you run on your Pi are "too big to fit" into your VNC viewer window.
+I've found the way to fix this is to set the resolution of your Pi.
+You can do this while VNC'd into your Pi.
+	- Click __Raspberry > Preferences > Raspberry Pi Configuration__.
+Click __Set Resolution__.

+		I select the highest resolution (__DMT mode 82 1920x1080 60Hz 16:9__).
+The VNC Viewer software on your PC will scale it as necessary, but you may have to experiment with the Pi resolution settings to get something that works for you.
+After you change the resolution, you must reboot the Pi.